undefinedDarkness/undefineddarkness.github.io/src/ricing/useful.md

 # {📚} Useful Ricing Knowledge

 #f How to RTFM & Get help

+==TLDR: Read documentation before asking questions and if you don't find / can't think of an answer, put effort into asking questions and ask questions in places where they are most likely to answered.==

 Read manuals whenever you can, those can be easily accessed for any installed software by doing `man <NAME-OF-SOFTWARE>`, or by searching through a online [repository](https://manpages.debian.org/).
 If manpages are too long for you, You can also try using [tldr-pages](https://github.com/tldr-pages/tldr) to get the very basics of an application with some examples